MarcusGalea/MarcusGalea.github.io/docs/index.markdown

 **How many realizes LEGO have per year?**

 It is an interesting factor to take into consideration.
 How many chances per year could I have a new product?
 In the following figure, we analyze the information from 2018 until 2022 and cross it with the most popular subtheme, the Ultimate Collector Series.
-During all the years, the only months that have released products are May (5), June (6), and July (7).
-Now you know when to pay attention to the LEGO website to make your purchases.

 {% include calendar.html %}

 <center><small>Figure 4: comparative calendar graph between the subtheme Ultimate Collector Series and released dates </small></center>
 <br>

+As we can see in the figure, the only months that have released products are May (5), June (6), and July (7).
+However, there are fewer releases each year than in the previous one.
+According to our analysis, 2018 is the year with the most releases.
+Now you know when to pay attention to the LEGO website to make your purchases.

 **How is my time window?**